 Four 10mm extractors at the top rear are aided by two additional 10mm exhausts behind the ears.
 That’s three times the extractor area most helmets have.

 Of course, all those vents do create one concern: noise.
 I’ve been riding in the Airmada (both High-Viz and black-on-black Stack graphics) since August.
 The reason this review’s taken so long is that the helmet initially presented some problems with whistling.
 That first helmet was pre-production unit rushed to me in time for the Brammo Empulse ride, so I gave it a pass.
 The second, black version is production spec.
 On both the smoked visor initially failed to seal completely to the gasket, leaving a gap for air to annoyingly whistle through.
 The problem was apparently a batch of visors with the lock holes drilled just a smidge off.
 A new black visor has recently totally cured that problem, but we’ve seen reports of whistling from owners of the helmet.
-Our advice would be to order visors from a retailer like RevZilla, which offers a no hassle return policy.
+Our advice would be to order visors from an online retailer, which offers a no hassle return policy.
 If the visor doesn’t seal completely to the gasket, all the way around, when closed, send it back for one that does.

 Icon employs a one-piece visor gasket that, when the visor seals to it properly, actually does an awesome job of sealing out wind and dust and other things you don’t want in your eyes.
 In addition to visors that, in stock form, absolutely refuse to fog, that’s some serious quality for any price level.

 What isn’t high quality is the quick-swap mechanism.
 It works, eventually, but with a frustrating clunkiness.
-This is going to sound like a wimpy thing to say, but the levers you push with your fingers to pop loose the visor hurt ever time you use them.
+This is going to sound like a wimpy thing to say, but the levers you push with your fingers to pop loose the visor hurt every time you use them.
 Not a big deal for a tough guy like you of course, but still annoying.
 It’s really the only area on the helmet where the cost is visible.